Den Watts: 1985–1989

 On Christmas Day 1986, 30.1 million viewers watched as Den served Angie with divorce papers.

 Den Watts and his wife Angie (Anita Dobson) are landlords of The Queen Victoria public house in Albert Square, Walford.
 They have been there since the 1970s.
 Married since 1968, Angie was unable to have children of her own, and in 1972 they adopted a three-year-old girl called Sharon.

 Den also has a mistress, Jan Hammond (Jane How).
-He gets Michelle Fowler (Susan Tully), the 16-year-old best friend of his adoptive daughter Sharon (Letitia Dean), pregnant – but she refuses to name the father, fearing repercussions for Den and herself.
+He gets Michelle Fowler (Susan Tully), the 16-year-old best friend of his adopted daughter Sharon (Letitia Dean), pregnant – but she refuses to name the father, fearing repercussions for Den and herself.
 Den and Angie's relationship starts to fall apart when she meets Jan, but when Angie attempts suicide, Den ends his relationship with Jan despite preferring it to be the other way around.
 When Michelle gives birth to their daughter, Vicki, she refuses to give Den any contact with her – though he financially supports Michelle in secret.
 For many years the secret is kept hidden but Michelle's mother, Pauline (Wendy Richard), is one of the first to realise the truth, igniting a feud between her and Den, which intensifies when he admits to her in January 1988 that he is indeed Vicki's father, and she slaps him in response.

 Soon enough, Den plans to leave Angie permanently; hoping to stop him, Angie claims that she is dying and has only six months to live in October 1986.
 Den chooses to stay with her and tries to rebuild their relationship, promising to be there for her until her death.
 He takes Angie to Venice for a second honeymoon, but meets Jan, who is also there.
 Feeling guilty about her lie, Angie gets drunk on the way home via the Orient Express and admits to a barman that she is not dying, unaware that Den has overheard her drunken confession.
 He bides his time and gets revenge by serving her divorce papers on Christmas Day.